jeticos/tobi/README.md

 ## Contributing

-- Report issues
-- Open pull request with improvements
+- Open an issue or a pull request to suggest changes or additions
 - Spread the word

 ## License